Quick Start

 Step-by-Step Guide

-1. Set Up Organization and User Structure (User Management)
+1. Perfect Organization and User Architecture (User Management)

 At the initial stage, you need to map the enterprise's actual personnel and structure to the platform.